-The Sponsor's Fee accrues daily in U.S. dollars at an annual rate based on the Digital Asset Holdings Fee Basis Amount, which is based on the Digital Asset Holdings of the Trust, and is paid to the Sponsor in FIL.
-See "Description of the Trust-Impact of Trust Expenses on the Trust's Digital Asset Holdings."
-As a result, the amount of Trust's assets represented by each Share declines as the Trust pays the Sponsor's Fee (or sells FIL in order to raise cash to pay any Additional Trust Expenses), which may cause the Shares to decrease in value over time or dampen any increase in value.
+The Sponsor's Fee accrues daily in U.S. dollars at an annual rate based on the NAV Fee Basis Amount, which is based on the NAV of the Trust, and is paid to the Sponsor in NEAR.
+See "Description of the Trust-Impact of Trust Expenses on the Trust's NAV."
+As a result, the amount of Trust's assets represented by each Share declines as the Trust pays the Sponsor's Fee (or sells NEAR in order to raise cash to pay any Additional Trust Expenses), which may cause the Shares to decrease in value over time or dampen any increase in value.

-The value of the Shares may be influenced by a variety of factors unrelated to the value of FIL.
+The value of the Shares may be influenced by a variety of factors unrelated to the value of NEAR.

-The value of the Shares may be influenced by a variety of factors unrelated to the price of FIL and the Digital Asset Exchanges included in the Reference Rate that may have an adverse effect on the value of the Shares.
+The value of the Shares may be influenced by a variety of factors unrelated to the price of NEAR and the Digital Asset Trading Platforms included in the Reference Rate that may have an adverse effect on the value of the Shares.
 These factors include the following factors:

-- Unanticipated problems or issues with respect to the mechanics of the Trust's operations and the trading of the Shares may arise, in particular due to the fact that the mechanisms and procedures governing the creation and offering of the Shares and storage of FIL have been developed specifically for this product; - The Trust could experience difficulties in operating and maintaining its technical infrastructure, including in connection with expansions or updates to such infrastructure, which are likely to be complex and could lead to unanticipated delays, unforeseen expenses and security vulnerabilities; - The Trust could experience unforeseen issues relating to the performance and effectiveness of the security procedures used to protect the Digital Asset Account, or the security procedures may not protect against all errors, software flaws or other vulnerabilities in the Trust's technical infrastructure, which could result in theft, loss or damage of its assets; or - Service providers may decide to terminate their relationships with the Trust due to concerns that the introduction of privacy enhancing features to the Filecoin Network may increase the potential for FIL to be used to facilitate crime, exposing such service providers to potential reputational harm.
+- Unanticipated problems or issues with respect to the mechanics of the Trust's operations and the trading of the Shares may arise, in particular due to the fact that the mechanisms and procedures governing the creation and offering of the Shares and storage of NEAR have been developed specifically for this product; - The Trust could experience difficulties in operating and maintaining its technical infrastructure, including in connection with expansions or updates to such infrastructure, which are likely to be complex and could lead to unanticipated delays, unforeseen expenses and security vulnerabilities; - The Trust could experience unforeseen issues relating to the performance and effectiveness of the security procedures used to protect the Digital Asset Account, or the security procedures may not protect against all errors, software flaws or other vulnerabilities in the Trust's technical infrastructure, which could result in theft, loss or damage of its assets; or

+• Although the Near Network does not have any privacy enhancing features at this time, if any such features are introduced to the Near Network in the future, service providers may decide to terminate their relationships with the Trust due to concerns that the introduction of privacy enhancing features to the Near Network may increase the potential for NEAR to be used to facilitate crime, exposing such service providers to potential reputational harm